AbdulrahmanFiala/Tayeb-Mainnet/DEPLOYMENT_WORKFLOW.md

     "weth": "0x..."
   }
   ```
+- Optional: `npm run plan:local-swap -- --token-in GLMR --token-out USDC_WH --amount 1` to verify the router/path returned by the StellaSwap SDK matches your configuration.
+If the command fails, pause deployment until the external DEX API is healthy again.
 - Optional: populate `tokens` / `pairs` sections if you want to track existing liquidity.

 ## One-Step Deploy